 - Be prepared.
 Communicate with the host on questions that may be asked during the interview.

 - Don’t be long-winded with your responses.
 Be to the point.
 And, if you’d like to add something to the response, use phrases such as, “I’d like to add one point,” or “In addition.”
 Those phrases are signals to the host that you will continue and prevents you from talking over the host.
-(They are listening and waiting for you to pause so that they may ask you another question.)
+(They are listening and waiting for you to pause so that they can ask you another question.)